ZaneLWerner/Data-scraping/README.md

 # Data Scraping

-Simple (or clever and funny?) description
+Simple data scraping program that reads html code from websites and prints it out in a easy to read fasion

 ## Table of Contents